 Clarence H. Mackay, Roslyn, NY (until d.
 1938; his estate, sold through Jacques Seligmann & Co. to Grancsay); Stephen V. Grancsay, New York (by July 15, 1940–42; his gift to MMA).

 de Cosson, Charles A. Ancient Helmets and Examples of Mail: A Catalogue of the Objects Exhibited in the Rooms of the Royal Archaeological Institute of Great Britain and Ireland, June 3rd–16th 1880.
 London: The Institute, 1881. p.
 54, no. 36, fig. 32.

-Laking, Guy Francis, Charles Alexander Cosson, and Francis Henry Cripps-Day.
-A Record of European Armour and Arms through Seven Centuries.
-Vol. 2.
+Laking, Guy Francis, and Charles Alexander Cosson.
+A Record of European Armour and Arms Through Seven Centuries, edited by Francis Henry Cripps-Day.
+Vol. II.
 London: G. Bell and Sons, 1920. p.
 78, fig. 430.

-Grancsay, Stephen V. Loan Exhibition of European Arms and Armor.
-New York: The Metropolitan Museum of Art, July 1931. p.
+Grancsay, Stephen V. Loan Exhibition of European Arms and Armor: The Metropolitan Museum of Art, New York, August 3 to September 27, 1931.
+New York: The Metropolitan Museum of Art, 1931. p.
 19, no. 54, ill.

 Laking, Guy Francis, Charles Alexander Cosson, Francis Henry Cripps-Day, and Claude Blair.
 A Record of European Armour and Arms Through Seven Centuries.
-Vol. 2.
+Vol. II.
 Cambridge: Ken Trotman Ltd., 2000. p.
 78, fig. 430.

 Williams, Alan.
 The Knight and the Blast Furnace: A History of the Metallurgy of Armour in the Middle Ages & the Early Modern Period.
 History of Warfare, Vol. 12.
 Leiden: Brill, 2002. p.
 174.